CMSgov/blueprint_ui/README.md

 2. [Cypress](https://docs.cypress.io/) - for end to end tests and some integration tests

 ### React Testing Library
-To run manually in a terminal window, run: <br>
+To run manually, open a shell terminal in the repo's docker container (e.g. `docker exec -it blueprint_ui_1 sh`).
+From there the following commands can be run: <br>

 *By default, the test commands will go into watch mode and rerun as you save code changes.* <br>
 `npm test` or `npm run test`